like-a-charm/ZapMicro.TransactionalOutbox/README.md

 ### The problem

 Although the Saga pattern coordinates the distributed transaction across the two microservices it is still possible to fall in inconsistent scenarios.
-For instance, a system crush of the payment service may occur after the local transaction is committed and before the _OnPaymentSucceeded_ message is delivered to the message broker.
+For instance, a system crash of the payment service may occur after the local transaction is committed and before the _OnPaymentSucceeded_ message is delivered to the message broker.
 In this case the payment has been correctly processed but the order state will remain set to _Pending_.

 ### The solution